|

 Back to top of document

-As mentioned above, body armour is commonly used to increase protection.
+As mentioned above, body armor is commonly used to increase protection.

 It comes in two basic flavours, hard and soft.
 Which you choose is entirely

 up to you.
-We hold a stock of CE marked soft armour which we personally
+We hold a stock of CE marked soft armor which we personally

 like, but it is heavy and quite expensive, however it can be trimmed

-to fit armour pockets without compromising its integrity.
-Soft armour
+to fit armor pockets without compromising its integrity.
+Soft armor

 impact & probably more significantly, spreads the energy transfer

-over time, whereas hard armour tends to spread the force over a larger
+over time, whereas hard armor tends to spread the force over a larger

 area.
 There is a lot of research out there and this is probably not

 the place for a technical thesis.
-Hard armour usually fits into made
+Hard armor usually fits into made

 to measure pockets and has to be replaced like-for like and would require